 We may use your health information to contact you to:

-Example: We may share with a family member, relative, friend or other person identified by you, your health information that is directly related to that person’s involvement in your care or payment for your care, such as your spouse, if that person monitors your medication schedule.
+Example: If we have your expressed authorization, we may share with a family member, relative, friend or other person identified by you, your health information that is directly related to that person’s involvement in your care or payment for your care, such as your spouse, if that person monitors your medication schedule.

-Example: We may share with a family member, personal representative or other person responsible for your care, your health information necessary to notify such individuals of your location and general condition in order to keep them involved with your care and treatment.
+Example: If we have your expressed authorization, we may share with a family member, personal representative or other person responsible for your care, your health information necessary to notify such individuals of your location and general condition in order to keep them involved with your care and treatment.

-If you would like to object to disclosure of your health information in any of the above circumstances, please contact our agency Privacy Official listed in this Notice for consideration of your objection.
+If you would like to object to the disclosure of your health information in any of the above circumstances or if you have any questions about such disclosure, please contact our agency Privacy Official listed in this Notice for consideration of your objection.
 We will contact you in the event of any requests for your PHI in the scenarios above for an opportunity to object.

 Your Rights Regarding Your Health Information